 Deploying Power BI Report Server requires planning across infrastructure, security, and data architecture.
 The setup process includes:

 Infrastructure requirements.
-Power BI Report Server runs on Windows Server (2016 or later) with .NET Framework 4.8.
-It requires a SQL Server database engine for its catalog database (which stores report metadata, schedules, and subscription definitions).
-For production deployments, we recommend dedicated servers with at least 16GB RAM and SSD storage, scaled based on the number of concurrent users and report complexity.
+Power BI Report Server runs on Windows Server (2016 or later) and requires .NET Framework 4.8.
+It also needs a SQL Server database engine for its catalog database.

 Security configuration.
-Configure Windows Authentication (integrated with Active Directory) for user access.
-Set up folder hierarchies with appropriate permissions using AD security groups.
-Configure data source credentials (stored credentials, Windows integrated, or prompted).
-Implement SSL/TLS encryption for the web portal and web service endpoints.
+To ensure secure user access, configure Windows Authentication with Active Directory.
+Set up folder hierarchies and assign permissions using AD security groups.
+You should also configure data source credentials.
+These can be stored, integrated with Windows, or prompted for user input.
+Finally, implement SSL/TLS encryption for the web portal and web service endpoints.

 Limitations to Be Aware Of